 Router Frequency Impacts the Safety Distance

-WiFi router radiation in the U.S, whose frequency is lower, utilize different frequency bands or channels that fall in the range of 2.4 ghz range.
+WiFi router radiation in the U.S, whose frequency is lower, utilize different radio waves in frequency bands or channels that fall in the range of 2.4 ghz range.

-Given that easily travel through walls and can deliver WiFi through buildings of up to 70 meters.
-The 2.4 ghz range of the routers is limited when it comes to the amount of data that can be transmitted over them.
+Given that easily travel through walls and can deliver a WiFi signal through buildings of up to 70 meters.
+The 2.4 ghz range of the wireless routers is limited when it comes to the amount of data that can be transmitted over them.

-WiFi Routers utilizing frequencies of 5 ghz are increasingly popular as they significantly elevate download speeds.
+WiFi Routers utilizing frequencies of 5 GHz are increasingly popular on mobile phones as they significantly elevate download speeds.

 So, the lower the signal’s power coupled with frequency, then the greater the safety distance.
 While all routers make use of the standard 2.4GHz frequency, the distances required to be safe are still similar.